DanielTockan/Skii/README.md

 ```

 The two "if" statements within the above function handled the USER/OBJECT (WHICH ONE??) level permission in this regard.
 - The former checks whether a valid user is logged in to begin with.
-If not, an error message appears blocking entry.
+If not, an error message appears blocking entry
-- The latter checking whether the user ID asscosciated with the logged in user matches that of the user that they are trying to edit.
-If not, again, an error message blocking entry appears.
+- The latter checks whether the user ID asscosciated with the user logged in, matches that of the user that they are trying to edit.
+If not, again, an error message blocking entry appears

-Before proceeding to the front-end build, all controllers were tested on the back-end using insomnia.
-This was a paired excercise carried out by myself and Kasjan.
+Before proceeding to the front-end build, all controllers were tested on the back-end using Insomnia.
+This was a paired excercise carried out by Kasjan and myself.

-Making reference to the "modifyUser" function once again, the following test was carried out to ensure the OBJECT/USER (WHICH ONE??) level permissions worked as expected.
+Making reference to the "modifyUser" function once again, the following test was carried out to ensure that the OBJECT/USER (WHICH ONE??) level permissions worked as expected.

 ![Testing in Insomnia](./resources/screenshots/test_in_insomnia.png)